opmerking/bach-gen/README.md

 | Cadence (Fisher's) | **0.001** | – | **< 0.001** | – |

 Full results, interpretation, and discussion are in the [report](Report.pdf).

-*This work was completed as Assignment 3 for the course Generative Artificial Intelligence at the Open University of the Netherlands, and received a grade of **9.0/10**.*

 ## Model optimization